 Bible Can’t Quote Itself Correctly

 Why does any of this matter?
 It matters because we see that there are mistakes in the Hebrew-to-Greek translation.
 Some of them are from translation problems and some are because only certain manuscripts were available to the Septuagint translators.
-Below is a brief list of such examples.
+The Septuagint also shortened the Hebrew text where it felt it was too wordy.
+For example, Job is almost 1/4 shorter in the Greek version, vs the Hebrew.
+Below are a few examples of some OT misquotes, some attributed to the LXX, some unknown.

 - Luke 4:18-19 “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”